 A respiratory therapist may come to your room the first day after surgery.
 He or she will monitor your respiratory status and help if there's a need for oxygen.
-You will be taught how to use your spirometer.
+You will be taught how to use your spirometer, which is a device that assists in the movement of air in and out of your lungs.